Andrewrock/Andrewrock.github.io/_posts/2017-03-17-recreating-instagram.md

         </td>
         <td>
           <p class="tutorial-paragraph">Allows us to use a custom
-          <span class="code-font">HTML</span> template to use for images,
-          I will explain this further as we will be using the template to create our gallery
+            template to use for images, I will explain this further as we will be using the template to create our gallery
           </p>
         </td>
       </tr>